Search Results

 - Triple P Positive Parenting Program

 This parenting program provides participants with a toolbox of parenting ideas, so they can choose which ones are the best for their family.
 Triple P can support families to: - raise happy, confident children - manage challenging behaviours - set rules and routines - encourage positive behaviours - increase parenting capacity and confidence.
 This eight session group provides an in-depth look at parenting strategies and opportunities to practice.
-Activities Include: - group lessons and discussions - opportunities to practice strategies - one-on-one coaching 4 classroom sessions: May 4 - May 25 3 telephone sessions: flexible dates/times 1 wrap up telephone session: June 22
+Activities Include: - group lessons and discussions - opportunities to practice strategies - one-on-one coaching 4 classroom sessions: March 16 - April 13 3 telephone sessions: flexible dates/times 1 wrap up telephone session: May 11

 Blog Posts (107)